-Healthy Roasted Acorn Squash
+Healthy Baked Acorn Squash Recipe

 Acorn Squash is not completely new to me.... but I have to admit the times I made it before involved lots of butter and lots of brown sugar.
-There is a time and place for butter and sugar (hello Thanksgiving!) but for my day to day meals I prefer something a little healthier.
+There is a time and place for butter and sugar but for my day-to-day meals, I prefer something a little healthier.
+So I decided to health-ify this classic fall dish...
+Healthy Baked Acorn Squash.

 Why You'll Love This Simple Roasted Acorn Squash...

-This is a healthy take on acorn squash that's super simple to make.
-No butter is involved, instead, I use coconut oil.
+- No butter is involved, instead, I use coconut oil, cinnamon, and nutmeg.
 Only a tiny bit of brown sugar is added, or you can omit it if you prefer, so you can feel good about eating this dish regularly.

-Don't let the long cooking time keep you from making this dish.
-This roasted acorn squash recipe only takes 5 minutes of prep and the rest of the time is hands off time while it's cooking in the oven.
+- Don't let the long cooking time keep you from making this dish.
+This roasted acorn squash recipe only takes 5 minutes of prep and the rest of the time is hands-off time while it's cooking in the oven.

 - Coconut oil: I substitute coconut oil for butter in this recipe.